Dwarves and Black Elves

 They are luminous beings, called on by gods and mortals alike to intercede in worldly affairs.
 Their presence is radiant, and they are well disposed towards mortal beings.
 They assist the gods in their noble pursuits and are to be loved as much as feared and respected.

-The character of dwarves and black elves is less clear and not so easily to be trusted.
-They prefer to live in shadows beyond reach of the beautiful rays of Sunna.
-It is said that they will turn to stone if they are exposed to the light of day.
+The character of the dwarves and black elves is more ambiguous.
+They prefer to live in the shadows beyond the reach of the beautiful rays of Sunna.
+In some stories it is clear that they will turn to stone if they are exposed to the light of day.
+This is a central part in the story of Alvis, the dwarf who wants to marry Thor’s daughter Thrud

-Yet they will often answer the call of the gods to create powerful objects of magic for them that are beyond the capabilities of the Aesir and Vanir to create.
-They are renowned throughout the worlds for their knowledge and wisdom in the creation of magical artefacts.
+However, sometimes clearly at odds with the gods, they will often answer the call of the gods to create powerful objects of magic for them.
+Items that are clearly beyond the capabilities of the Aesir and Vanir to create themselves.
+They are renowned throughout the nine realms for their knowledge and wisdom in the creation of magical artefacts.

 Origins of the Dwarves